 Regarding the weather, the farther south you are in Alaska, the wetter it gets.
 The southeastern region receives an average 54 inches (137 centimeters) of rain annually.
 When building a summer shelter near a river or stream, stay aware of the water level.
 Melting glaciers during the summer cause these waters to rise, meaning that you could be flooded out of your temporary home.
 If it rains, this could contribute to flash flooding, and you don't want to wake up to that.

 Surviving a night in the Alaskan wilderness involves special considerations.
 But remember that you'll likely be found in a few days.
-To learn more about how to tough it out in the wild, investigate the links on the next page.
+To learn more about how to tough it out in the wild, investigate the links below.